-- Go to Edit>Copy. - Right-click on the selected element(s) and select Copy from the context menu. - Use the keyboard shortcut of CTRL + C. - Click on the Copy icon on the main toolbar.
+- Right-click on the selected element(s) and select Copy from the context menu. - Use the keyboard shortcut of CTRL + C.

 Paste

 The Paste command will place a copy of the element(s) from the clipboard into the project.
 Unlike some graphics programs, the new element(s) will not be slightly shifted from the original.
 The exact positions of the input points or needle penetrations are maintained.